 Space Camp for children is a longer, overnight experience where kids stay on-site for a full five days (eight for “Advanced Space Academy Elite”).
 The goal is for children to learn and bond together with their crewmates, and to experience all the camp has to offer.

 Space Camp for adults is a shorter, weekend experience.
 Adult attendees can choose to stay overnight in the bunks – or stay at a nearby hotel.
-Simulations are adjusted for complexity and programming is truncated to allow you to get a flavor for astronaut life.
+Simulations are adjusted for complexity and programming is truncated to allow you to get a flavor of astronaut life.
 Even in three days, you’ll run multiple sims, try all of the training experiences, and have plenty of time to gaze longingly at the Saturn V.

 What Else to Do in Rocket City, USA

 Space Camp is the tip of the rocket for experiences in its hometown of Huntsville, Alabama.
 Colloquially known as Rocket City, USA, there are plenty of amazing ways to experience space in Huntsville, Alabama.
 If you’re purely interested in space experiences, be sure to visit Von Braun Astronomical Society with its planetarium and observatory in Monte Sano State Park.
-Cathedral Caverns is also a cool experience if you’re curious what living on Mars might look like (will we live underground?!).
+Cathedral Caverns is also a cool experience if you’re curious about what living on Mars might look like (will we live underground?!).